Reading-eScience-Centre/coverage-restapi/spec.md

 ## 3. Content negotiation

-If the same Coverage Data should be made available in different formats (encodings), then it is advisable to use [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation) for that purpose.
+**Recommendation:* If the same Coverage Data should be made available in different formats, then [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation) should be used.

-This requires more support on the server side but makes sure that the Coverage Data as a concept stays at a single URL (which is important in the linked web).
+Content negotiation requires more support on the server side but makes sure that the Coverage Data as a concept stays at a *single* URL (which is important in the linked web).

-Example:
+#### Example using content negotiation
 ```sh
 $ curl http://example.com/coveragedata -H "Accept: application/x-netcdf"